Sage Primary Care offering two drive-through flu clinics

 This year, it’s more important than ever to get your flu shot.

-Each of Wyoming Medical Center’s primary care clinics will drive-through flu vaccination clinics this fall.
+Sage Primary Care will offer two drive-through flu vaccination clinics this fall.

-Flu vaccinations are $28.
-Clinics are 8 a.m. to noon and are open to everyone 3 and older.
-(Talk to your pediatrician or family physician about vaccinations for children younger than 3.)
-(High-dose flu shots will cost more.)
+Flu vaccinations are $30.
+Clinics are open to everyone 3 and older.
+Talk to your pediatrician or family physician about vaccinations for children younger than 3.

 Flu vaccinations will also be available through your primary care provider beginning Oct.
-1. Or, patients at Immediate Care, Urgent Care East or the Respiratory Symptom Screening Clinic can request a flu shot anytime in October.
+1. Or, patients at Immediate Care can request a flu shot any time in October.

 Late September through November is prime time for vaccination against the flu virus for people living in Wyoming where the flu season is typically later to start than in other areas of the country.